 Phone number: (864) 248-8700

 Before doing this, research your rights from the Federal Trade Commission’s Fair Debt Collection Practices Act (FDCPA).
-This site will also provide you with tips on how to notify the company of your dispute, etc. The FTC also has a great debt validation letter template for disputing information with the creditor.
+This site will also provide tips on how to notify the company of your dispute, etc. The FTC also has a great debt validation letter template for disputing information with the creditor.

 READ MORE: Credit score in the dumps?
 Here are the best credit repair companies to work with.